jimboca/udi-poly-camect/README.md

 ## Using this Nodeserver

-After configuring you should get a Node for each Camera, and under each Camera an ObjectDetected node for each type of object currently detected by Camect.
+After configuring and restarting you should get a Node for each Camect Host, each Camera that is enabled on that host, and each Camera has mltiple ObjectDetected nodes for the type of objects currently detected by Camect.

+To clarify, make sure when you restart after setting the configuration data that all cameras you want added to the ISY are enabled in Camect, if you have cameras off in HOme Mode, make sure all Camects are in Default Mode.
+The reason for this is when you have multiple Camect devices all cameras show up in each Camect device so the disabled ones are the ones in use for that device.
+Hopefully someday Camect will add settings to control this better...
+To add them later you must do a discover on the Camect Host node individually.

+On restarts all known Camect hosts and cameras are added, it does not check for newly added cameras unless you run discover on a camera host by selecing it in the admin console and clicking discover.
+If a new Camect host has been added since last restart or discover on the controller, then that host and all it's enabled cameras will be added to the ISY.

 ### Controller